s-hammon/recipls/README.md

 |GET|`/v1/healthz`|none|Server health check--`200 StatusOK` if a-okay|
 |GET|`/v1/categories`|none|Gets a list of available categories with which to categorize recipes.|
 |GET|`/v1/metrics`|`api_token`|Presently available to a user with their `api_token`, returns a list of all users and the number of recipes they have published, as well as a list of all recipes and the number of steps in their instructions. (kind of boring, definitely want to expand this endpoint)|

+## TODO

+### Features

+* Include photo of recipe results
+* Add icons for required/special equipment
+* Allow options to include common "gotchas" for certain instruction steps
+* Enable user-specific RSS feeds

+### Functionality

+* Abstract service layer from handlers and repository (to enable testing of former two)
+    * This in turn will allow functionality for other database engines

+### CI/CD

+* Add Github integration workflows
+    * Test (after abstraction/more tests are made)
+    * Gosec
+    * Style/format/lint
+* Streamline Docker image build